wrode/Blog/_posts/2016-08-19-Smart contracts.md

 For a blockchain

 3. Privacy
-Come to an agreement, contracts are already public
+Come to an agreement,

+smart contracts are already public
-Come to an agreement; Contracts can be private Contract code is published to the blockchain; Contracts are public
+Contracts can be private
+Contract code is published to the blockchain; Contracts are public

 No breach of agreement can exist.
-A contract will act exactly as programmed (note that this might be different from intended).
+A smart contract will act exactly as programmed (note that this might be different from intended).

 If there is breach of contract or disagreement, contract law will handle it.
 The smart contract is the law – you need to trust: